adejonghm/devops-routines/README.md

-# Rountines DevOps
+# DevOps Rountines

-> In this repository, you will find scripts that I have developed to solve some daily problems during my days as a DevOps Engineer.
+> The DevOps Routines is a repository where you will find scripts that I have developed to solve some daily problems during my days as a DevOps Engineer.

+## PowerShell scripts

+- fixing_files.ps1
+- self-healing.ps1